Enrollment Guidelines

 Enrollment Notification and Confirmation

-Once a parent accepts an offer, links to online registration will be provided with a stated DEADLINE.
+Once a parent accepts an offer, links to online registration will be provided with a stated deadline.
 Enrollment is confirmed when registration is complete by the deadline AND approved by Live Oak Charter, usually about two weeks after acceptance.
-Registration information includes:

 Once a parent declines an offer, they forfeit their spot and can reapply later that school year or in subsequent school years.

-Once a parent accepts an offer, links to online registration will be provided with a stated DEADLINE.
+Once a parent accepts an offer, links to online registration will be provided with a stated deadline.
 Enrollment is confirmed when registration is complete by the deadline AND approved by Live Oak Charter, usually about two weeks after acceptance.
-Registration information includes:

 - Enrollment form